 - Submit the application with all required forms

-You can meet the program director, visit classes and mingle with current students when you attend an MA Global Development and Justice Info Session.
-For more details on the program, or to receive an application by mail, contact Admissions at 800.275.4672 or email@example.com.
+You can meet the program director, visit classes and mingle with current students when you attend an M.A. in Global Development and Justice Info Session.
+For more details on the program, or to receive an application by mail, contact Admissions at 800.275.4672 or firstname.lastname@example.org.

 Follow Us Online